CJuice/TransparencyPortal_PythonProcesses/README.md

         provided in the source data.
 You cannot count on the DBM SME preserving source data file schema from year to year.
 Expect to make tweaks!
         * Toggle the boolean controls on the dataset of focus
+        * Toggle the boolean control for is_mid_year if the update is a mid-year update
         * Process outputs to the TransformedData folder

 ### Step 4 - Process Transformed Datasets